 In the key consumer and trafficking countries for rhino horn – Vietnam and China, high demand and low enforcement of wildlife crime is driving the illegal trade and poaching of rhinos.
 To address this problem, we fund cutting-edge social marketing initiatives to stop consumers from wanting to buy horn in the first place.

 Did you know

 is made from keratin and has NO medicinal properties

 Rhino horn is very desirable amongst the wealthy classes of Viet Nam, where it is considered a symbol of power and wealth, associated with business success and high social standing.
 This cultural importance is supported by an underlying belief in health benefits, in the form of traditional and non-traditional medicine.
 Some users believe that rhino horn can detoxify the body and therefore cure anything, from a hangover to serious illnesses.
 This however lacks any scientific backing as horn is made from keratin the same material as your nails and hair.
 Though most consumers understand that purchasing rhino horn results in a rhino death, they feel disconnected and do not see themselves as part of the rhino poaching crisis.

 Save the Rhino International is committed to addressing the source of the demand for rhino horn, and reduce consumer behaviour across South East Asia.
 We are engaged with two demand reduction initiatives with Education for Nature Vietnam and TRAFFIC, working tirelessly in Viet Nam with communities to reduce consumer behaviours that are driving rhinos towards extinction.

 “Fighting rhino poaching in the source countries, where rhinos live, is one part of the solution.
 Stopping consumers buying rhino horn and therefore, reducing the demand in consumer countries also has an important role to play.”

 Where we work

-Find our projects that help reduce the illegal trade by clicking on the dark blue icons.
+Find our projects that help reduce the illegal trade by clicking on the orange icons.

 Select a marker on the map below or choose from this list: